o-leolleo/blog/content/blog/getting-started-with-eks-using-terraform-and-the-terraform-aws-modules/index.md

 }
 ```

 The network is named after our cluster, its CIDR and most of its settings are passed from the `config.yaml` file, [discussed earlier](#the-variables).
-I won't dig into how to calculate the subnets CIDRs and its details, but I found this clever trick on one of the [terraform-aws-eks module examples](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v20.8.3/examples/karpenter/main.tf#L289).
+I won't delve into how to calculate the subnets CIDRs and its details, but I found this clever trick on one of the [terraform-aws-eks module examples](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v20.8.3/examples/karpenter/main.tf#L289).

 We also allow [DNS hostnames and support](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) on the VPC and [reuse the same NAT gateway on all its subnets](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest#single-nat-gateway).
 The first has little impact to what we discuss on this post, the later helps us reduce the cost of the overall setup.